Rational self-maps of projective surfaces with a regular iterate: Introduction

 In case 1, since $W$ is a subset of finitely many points that are totally invariant under $\Phi^k$ and $\Phi^k$ is \'etale, we conclude that $\Phi^k$ is an automorphism which contradicts the hypothesis that $\Phi^k$ is non-invertible.
 In case 2, we use a theorem of Amerik, \cite[Theorem 1]{AmerikProjBundles} to deduce that $X$ must be a product of the form $C \times \bP^1$ after a finite base change.
 If $X$ is a product, this allows us to conclude that $\Phi^k$ is a product map (See Proposition \ref{prop:trivial-then-split}).
 As a consequence, since $W$ is totally invariant, the union of the fibers of the two projections $C\times \bP^1 \lra \bP^1$ and $C\times \bP^1 \lra C$ containing $W$ must also be totally invariant.
 Then, we can deduce that $\Phi$ is a skew-product inducing a polynomial endomorphism on all fibers of the projection $C\times \bP^1 \lra C$ (See Lemmas \ref{lem:rat-pres-fibers} and \ref{lem:add-more-totally-invs}).
 Using these nice forms of $\Phi$ and $\Phi^k$ we can then argue directly that the map $\Phi$ itself must be regular (See Lemma \ref{lem:skew-then-split}).
 When $X$ is not a product, the approach is similar but requires additional subtle arguments.

 In Case 3, we can use Proposition \ref{prop:totally-inv} to deduce that there exists a totally invariant subvariety $V$ pure codimension 1 such that $\Phi$ induces a quasi-finite and surjective endomorphism on $X \setminus V$.
 The most difficult situation to analyze is when the self-map $\Phi$ induces an endomorphism on $X \setminus V \simeq \C^2$ for some curve $V$ in $X$.
 To understand the smallest number of iterations it takes for $\Phi$ to become regular on $X$ we need to understand the period of the valuations corresponding to the prime divisors contained in $V$.
 The results in \cite{FJ07} about fixed valuations allow us to bound these periods.
 In recent years the valuative tree has proven to be a very useful tool in algebraic and arithmetic dynamics.
 To name a few articles that use it, we refer the reader to \cite{Jonsson-Wulcan-height, Xie-DML-aut, Xie-DML-End, Xie-ZDOC-C2, cantat-xie, Dang-Tiozzo-limit}.
+It is also worth mentioning that the valuative theory of the complex affine plane has recently been extended to all affine surfaces in \cite{abboud}.